 - Put the salt in the bottom of the mixing bowl and follow with the flour and yeast.

 - Tip in the olive oil and most of the water and mix slowly then add the remaining water and mix on a medium speed for about 8 minutes.

-- Add the grated Gruyère and herbs and mix for a further minute then clean and oil the bowl.Return the dough to the bowl and cover with cling film and prove for an hour until doubled in size.
+- Add the grated Gruyère and herbs and mix for a further minute, knead to incorporate, then clean and oil the bowl.Return the dough to the bowl and cover with cling film and prove for an hour until doubled in size.

 - Get two large baking trays ready about 30 x 25 cm and line with parchment.

 - Divide the dough into 2 and use your hands to push the dough into large oval shapes.